skirkwappel/ECON594/Geospatial work.md

 2. Run a quick Calculate Geometry Attributes on YUG_91.shp to get sqkm of each municipality
 3. Import YUG_91 as a table and name it trivals
 4. Run Model.py and export results
-   * Make sure to change to appropraite working directories in this file
+   * Make sure to change to appropriate working directories in this file
 5. Export results as YUG91final.csv into the raw folder